Want to know how to irritate your husband while hiking? Keep reading.

-I somehow managed to talk my husband and youngest son into hiking with me this morning.
+I somehow managed to talk my husband and youngest son into hiking with me this morning at dana peak.
 Actually, I never have to talk my youngest into hiking as he is always ready to go anytime for any distance.

 My husband, on the other hand, it’s like twisting an arm and maybe a leg with a promise of a short hike.

-In my defense, he should know by now that when I say a couple of miles, you should probably times that by 2.
+In my defense, he should know by now that when I say a couple of miles, you should probably multiply that by 2.

-A couple of things happened on the trail today; I realized that fire line trail has been smoothed out which was a nice surprise.
+A couple of things happened on the trail today; I realized that the fireline trail has been smoothed out which was a nice surprise.
 I also got to see what this past year’s flooding really did to the trails as we made our way around twin peaks.
 I haven’t hiked the twin peaks trail in about a year, so I was pretty amazed by that.